nushell/nushell.github.io/book/operators.md

 | `&&`     | and two Boolean values          |
 | `||`     | or two Boolean values           |

-Parentheses can be used for grouping to specify evaluation order.
+Parentheses can be used for grouping to specify evaluation order or for calling commands and using the results in an expression.

-Operators can only be used in "math mode".
-An expression is in math mode if it begins with `=`.
-Commands that take a boolean expression, such as `where`, `keep while`, `keep until`, `skip while`, and `skip until`, are automatically evaluated in math mode.
+Commands that take a boolean expression, such as `where`, `keep while`, `keep until`, `skip while`, and `skip until`, are automatically evaluated in shorthand math mode.

-For example, `let a = 2; let b = 3; = $a * $b` outputs `6`.
+For example, `let a = 2; let b = 3; $a * $b` outputs `6`.